sam22kalvium/E-Commerce_follow_along/README.md

 - Implement auto-fill for the form to allow easy editing of product details.

 This ensures users can modify product information efficiently.

+### Milestone 14: Delete Product Functionality

+This milestone adds the ability to delete products, allowing users to remove items from the database.

+#### Key Tasks:
+- Create an endpoint to delete a product by its ID in MongoDB.
+- Add a delete button to the product card in the frontend.
+- Implement logic to send the product ID to the backend for deletion.

+This milestone covers the delete operation and enhances product management functionality.